Cubs vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Cubs have posted a mark of 3-2.
+- The Cubs have played as the favorite in four of their past 10 games and have won three of those contests.

-- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total five times.
+- The Cubs and their opponents have combined to hit the over six times in their last 10 games with a total.

+- Sportsbooks have not set a spread for any of the Cubs' last 10 games.
+Chicago games have gone over the total three straight times, and the average total in this stretch was nine runs.

 Cubs Betting Records & Stats